Corneal Transplant Vision Recovery – What to Expect Before and After: Corneal Transplant Healing Time

 A human donor is someone who chooses to donate (give) his or her corneas after their death to people who need them.
 All donated corneas are carefully tested to make sure they are healthy and safe to use.

-There are different types of corneal transplants.
+There are different types of corneal transplants your specialized eye doctor can perform.
 In some cases, only the front and middle layers of the cornea are replaced.
 In others, only the inner layer is removed.
 Sometimes, the entire cornea needs to be replaced.

 What causes cornea problems?